marcaut99/pokemon_competition/README.md

 ---

 ## 🔍 Feature Engineering

-All three models rely on the same feature extraction pipeline, including:
+All three models rely on the same feature extraction pipeline, which is centralized in the toolbox.py module to guarantee consistency and reproducibility across all scripts.

-- **Static features**
+The features include:

-  - Mean and total base stats of Player 1’s team
+Static features: Mean and total base stats of Player 1’s team, opponent lead Pokémon stats, and relative stat differences (P1 – P2).
-  - Opponent lead Pokémon stats
-  - Relative stat differences (P1 – P2)

-- **Dynamic timeline features (first 30 turns)**
-  - HP trajectories and per-turn HP differences
-  - Cumulative damage and recovery
-  - First KO timing, KO counts
-  - Early/mid/late game advantage windows
-  - Move usage and mean base power
-  - Status conditions inflicted
-  - Per-turn HP differential for turns 1–8

-These features are implemented identically in all scripts to guarantee reproducibility.
+Dynamic timeline features (first 30 turns): HP trajectories and per-turn HP differences, cumulative damage and recovery, First KO timing, KO counts, early/mid/late game advantage windows, move usage and mean base power, status conditions inflicted, and per-turn HP differential for turns 1–8.

 ---